3 Asteroid Facts: Our Solar System Asteroid Belt

 So now that you know the differences between asteroids, meteors and comets… Let’s dig a bit deeper with these rocky and metal objects.
 Here’s 3 asteroid facts.

-1 The asteroid belt between Jupiter and Mars
+1. The asteroid belt is between Jupiter and Mars

 Think of the asteroids as being smack dab in the middle of a gravity tug-of-war.
 Neither side is winning so asteroids are stuck in between.